htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``POOL_HISTORY_MAX_STORAGE`` :index:`POOL_HISTORY_MAX_STORAGE`
     This macro sets the maximum combined size of the history files.
 When the size of the history files is close to this limit, the oldest information will be discarded.
-Thus, the larger this parameter’s value is, the larger the time range for which history will be available.
+Thus, the larger this parameter's value is, the larger the time range for which history will be available.
 The default value is 10000000 (10 MB).